 A “real” martini is made with gin and a hint of vermouth.
 Basically the martini is simply a socially acceptable shot of gin.
 It just looks a lot better than gin in a shot glass.

 For those of you that don’t like gin, then a vodka martini is a great choice as well.
 Just be sure you order a vodka martini at the bar, because if you just say a martini, you will get gin.

 A lot of people look at absinthe as a drug rather than an upscale drink.
-Too bad, because not only is it really delicious, it also comes with an amazing presentation.
-Sugar, water and fire make this beautiful green drink something to stop and look at in any bar.
-And if the bartender knows what they’re doing, the taste will keep you coming back for more.
+Too bad, because not only is it really delicious, it also makes a beautiful drink.
+The presentation is another attention grabber.
+A sugar cube on an Absinthe spoon slowly dissolved with water to make this beautiful green drink something to stop and look at in any bar.
+If the establishment has an absinthe fountain, all the better!

 3. Moscow Mule